saurav0001kumar/Fee-Management-System/README.md

 # Fee-Management-System
 Windows app to manage fees of students optimized for educational coaching institutes/schools.
+This application was created using Java and MySQL only.